usuaero/MachUpX/docs/source/creating_input_files.md

 >>
 >>MachUpX uses the AirfoilDatabase package ([link](https://www.github.com/usuaero/AirfoilDatabase)) to calculate section properties.
 This package allows for generating nonlinear coefficient databases for a given airfoil.
 It's full capabilities are explained in the [documentation](https://airfoildatabase.readthedocs.io/en/latest/).
 Please note that MachUpX does not have the capability to generate these databases.
 It can only read in a previously generated database.
 >>
+>>**IMPORTANT:** If you are using multiple nonlinear databases for multiple spanwise airfoils, then the nonlinear databases must be generated for the range of Reynolds number *seen by the whole wing*.
+E.g. if you have a tapered wing, then the root will see a higher Reynolds number than the tip; despite this fact, the root airfoil database must span the range of Reynolds numbers expected at the tip and vice versa.
+Please also note that the Reynolds number used to extract coefficients from the database is calculated using the total (freestream plus induced) velocity.
+Thus it is a good rule of thumb to generate a database which goes a little above and a little below the expected freestream Reynolds numbers.
+>>
 >>The input for a single airfoil has the following structure:
 >
 >>**"<AIRFOIL_NAME>" : dict or str**